sankethka/azps-conceptual/docs/create-azure-service-principal-azureps.md

 Type                  : ServicePrincipal
 ```

+### Sign in using the service principal

-You can now log in as the new service principal for your app using the *appId* and *password* you
+You can now sign in as the new service principal for your app using the *appId* and *password* you
 provided.
 You need to supply the Tenant Id for your account.
 Your Tenant Id is displayed when you
 sign into Azure with your personal credentials.